 What kind of warranty do you get with the Freestride machines?

 All 3 machines share the same warranty.
-Every one is covered by a 5 year frame warranty, and 2 years on parts and labour, which is significantly better than the industry standard.
+Each one is covered by a 5-year frame warranty, and 2 years on parts and labour, which is significantly better than the industry standard.
 So in the unlikely event that something does go wrong, your investment is covered.

 NordicTrack Freestride FS9i

 The flagship model in the Freestride range, the FS9i sets the bar high

 The differences here are big.
 Bigger than the difference between the FS7i and FS5i.
 First is the decline system.
 Unlike the two cheaper models, the FS9i has the standard 10 degree incline, but also has the option for a full inverse 10 degree decline.

 At first glance, this might not sound like much, but it’s actually huge.
 Apart from making workouts feel much more natural, it also lets you target muscles that can’t be hit by other exercises.